theVolary/feather/featherdoc/docs/communication.md

        *      groupName:      String,   //the name of the group
        *    }
        *
-       * @param {Function} cb - The callback function to invoke to either pass the invitation on, or prevent it */
+       * @param {Function} cb - The callback function to invoke to either pass the invitation on or prevent it */
       invite: function(args, cb) {
+        if (myapp.pseudocode.invitationAllowed(args)) {
+          cb();
+        } else {
+          cb("You are not allowed to send invites to that person because they don't like you.");
+        }
       },

       /**
        * The 'invitationAccepted' handler is invoked any time an invitation has been accepted.
 This is an
-       * informational hook which you can handle for logging or other logic-branching purposes,
+       * informational hook which you can handle for logging or other logic-branching purposes.
+There is no
-       * but there is no callback function to call for this one as we are not supporting the interruption
+       * callback function to call for this one as we are not supporting the interruption
-       * of this event (the intent to invite and to accept has already been declared, therefore to prevent
+       * of this event.
+The intent to invite and to accept has already been declared by both parties,
-       * propagation would only serve to confuse).
+       * therefore to prevent propagation at this point would only serve to confuse.
        *
        * @param {Object} args
        *    {